dayakar16/KDD_Project/README.md

 ## Data Preparation for Modeling:

 We have created the train and test data using the amount spent column where we took 80 percent for the train data and 20 percent for the test data.

+## Modeling, Evaluation and Results

+We took LinearRegression, Decision Tree Regressor and Random Forest Regressor models for predicting the sales.
+We predicted the sales using those three algorithms and calculated the mean absolute error and cross validation for each of them to evaluate their prediction.
+Based on the results obtained Random Forest Regressor is the best model to predict the sales.

 ## Future Scope